info-201b-sp24/a4-incarceration-assignment-Sun-G0D/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/A21hL4nA)
 # Assignment 4: Incarceration

-Link to your final GitHub pages site here: https://info-201a-sp22.github.io/a3-starter/index.html (change the link to for your GitHub pages site)
+Link to your final GitHub pages site here: [github pages site](https://info-201b-sp24.github.io/a4-incarceration-assignment-Sun-G0D/)

 America is the country with the greatest number of people incarcerated in the world, and of all Americans, people of color, especially Black people, are incarcerated at disproportionately high rates — the result of both historical and present-day racism.
 But just how much have prison and jail populations increased over time, and how do race and gender figure into these trends?
 How, if at all, can a deeper analysis of these trends help identify possible solutions and areas where the public needs to pay more attention?